oroinc/documentation/backend/setup/upgrade-to-new-version.rst

    * |Download OroCRM|
    * |Download OroPlatform|

-7. Unpack archive and overwrite existing system files.
+7. Unpack the archive and overwrite existing system files.

    .. note::

-      If you have any customization or third party extensions installed, make sure that:
+      If you have any customization or third-party extensions installed, make sure that:
-          - your changes to ``src/AppKernel.php`` file are merged to the new file.
+          - your changes to the ``src/AppKernel.php`` file are merged to the new file.
-          - your changes to ``src/`` folder are merged and it contains the custom files.
+          - your changes to the ``src/`` folder are merged, and it contains the custom files.
-          - your changes to ``composer.json`` file are merged to the new file.
+          - your changes to the ``composer.json`` file are merged into the new file.
-          - your changes to ``package.json`` file are merged to the new file.
+          - your changes to the ``package.json`` file are merged into the new file.
-          - your changes to configuration files in ``config/`` folder are merged to the new files.
+          - your changes to configuration files in the ``config/`` folder are merged to the new files.
-          - upgrade the composer dependency and set up right owner to the retrieved files.
+          - upgrade the composer dependency and set up the right owner for the retrieved files.

             .. code-block:: none